-Death Road to Canada is basically the Oregon Trail but with Zombies.
-Oh wait, we have already got that, it’s called the Organ Trail… Okay, so the idea isn’t 100% original, but considering this game plays more like a top-down roguelite game with tonnes of action and deaths, rather than mostly consisting of random events, I would say it stands as it’s own.
+Death Road to Canada is basically The Oregon Trail but with Zombies.
+Oh wait, we have already got that, it’s called The Organ Trail… Okay, so the idea isn’t 100% original, but considering this game plays more like a top-down roguelite game with tonnes of action and deaths, rather than mostly consisting of random events, I would say it stands as it’s own.
 It’s addictive to play, great in co-op with another person, and every single playthrough will have you facing new troubling situations.
 This is yet another game I would add to my ‘just one more go’ and ‘have I really been playing it that long?’ lists.

 The game was temporarily postponed from release due to some horrendous events which occurred in Toronto the week the game was due out, as such, I respect the publishers for doing that as not everyone would.
-However, the game has now officially released for PS4, Xbox One and the Switch – so let’s see what the game’s like!
+However, the game has now officially released for PS4, Xbox One and the Switch – so let’s see what it’s like!

 The story is as basic as the beginning to any B-movie Zombie film.
 There has been a zombie outbreak and our protagonist has heard over the radio that everything is fine over in Canada.
 With a small glimmer of hope, a working car, and a survival instinct, you head out on the long trek from mainland USA to Canada thanks to your trusty car.
 Your trusty car which will last around 15 minutes until you’re forced to ditch it and look for another…